rustls/rustls-cng/README.md

 ## Usage

-The central struct to use in `rustls` is `CngSigningKey` which can be constructed from the low-level `NCryptKey` handle.
+The central struct to use in `rustls-cng` is `CngSigningKey` which can be constructed from the low-level `NCryptKey` handle.
 The instance of `CngSigningKey` can be then be used in `rustls` in the custom `ResolvesServerCert` implementation.